HashMapsData2Value/AlgorandFAQ/README.md

 > Decentralized cryptocurrencies rely on participants to keep track of the state of the system in order to verify newtransactions.
 As the number of users and transactions grows,this requirement becomes a significant burden, requiring users todownload, verify, and store a large amount of data to participate.

-> Vault is a new cryptocurrency design based on Algorand thatminimizes these storage and bootstrapping costs for participants.Vault’s design is based on Algorand’s proof-of-stake consensusprotocol and uses several techniques to achieve its goals.
+> Vault is a new cryptocurrency design based on Algorand that minimizes these storage and bootstrapping costs for participants.Vault’s design is based on Algorand’s proof-of-stake consensusprotocol and uses several techniques to achieve its goals.

 > First, Vault decouples the storage of recent transactions from thestorage of account balances, which enables Vault to delete old account state.
 Second, Vault allows sharding state acrossparticipants in a way that preserves strong security guarantees.
 Finally, Vault introduces the notion of stamping certificates, which allow a new client to catch up securely and efficiently in a proof-of-stake system without having to verify every single block.